hubchev/make_a_pull_request/README.md

 It is for free and should just take some minutes.

 # 2. Install Git.
-[Here](https://docs.github.com/en/get-started/quickstart/set-up-git) is tutorial on how to set up Git.
+[Here](https://docs.github.com/en/get-started/quickstart/set-up-git) is a tutorial on how to set up Git.

 # 3. Fork this repository.
 Click on the fork button on the top of this page.
 This will create a copy of this repository in your account.